How it works: Shopify to Meta Conversions API (CAPI)

 .
 This parameter contains the lifetime value of the user.
 We pull this information directly from Shopify and then make sure that it syncs correctly with Meta.

-Event Match Quality is a score that indicates how effective your server event's customer information parameters may be at matching it to a Meta account.
+Event Match Quality (EMQ) indicates how effective your server event's customer information parameters may be at matching it to a Meta account.
 Event Match Quality is scored from 1 to 10.
 Having a high score can help decrease your cost per action.

 Using the combination of client-side and server-side tracking, we are able to send enough data to Meta for the matching between the events and the Meta user account in an effective way.
 If all the necessary parameters are provided, you can obtain an event match quality score of above 8.5.